-In partnership with Anoka-Ramsey Community College, Anoka Technical College is bringing the Emergency Medical Services (EMS) program to the Anoka-Ramsey Cambridge Campus for the spring 2021 semester.
+In partnership with Anoka-Ramsey Community College, Anoka Technical College is bringing the Emergency Medical Services (EMS) program to the Anoka-Ramsey Cambridge Campus for the Summer 2021 semester.

 Anoka Tech is aligned with Anoka-Ramsey and together the institutions serve more than 16,000 learners – the largest community and technical college entity in Minnesota.
 Since 1995, Anoka Tech has been home to one of the area’s most well-known Emergency Medical Service (EMS) certificate programs.
 Expanding the program to serve the Cambridge, Minn. community “just makes sense” said Brad Wright, paramedic and emergency medical services program director and instructor.